DarienLibrary/website_content/content/_finished/kindle/kindle.md

 <div class="col-md-6">

 ### Choose OverDrive e-Books
 When selecting which e-Book provider to use for your Kindle e-Reader, choose **OverDrive**.
-Select **Checkout** then head over to your [OverDrive account](https://darien.libraryreserve.com/10/50/en/SignIn.htm?URL=MyAccount%2ehtm%3fPerPage%3d40 "OverDrive account").
+Select **Checkout** then head over to your OverDrive account by clicking [Sign in](https://darien.overdrive.com/ "OverDrive account") .
 You need to use a computer to finish your download through Amazon.
 If you have a Kindle Fire, you can download books directly to your device.
 Read the Kindle Fire section below for more information.
 Kindles need to be connected to Wi-Fi to download OverDrive e-Books.

 Please note that not all OverDrive e-Books are for Kindles.
-[Search for only Kindle e-Books](http://digital.darienlibrary.org/605067DB-8FAB-4350-951E-646C9A1E7D08/10/50/en/AdvancedSearch.htm "Search only for Kindle e-Books") by changing **All Formats** to **Kindle Book** then clicking **Search**.
+[Search for only Kindle e-Books](https://darien.overdrive.com/search/title?format=ebook-kindle "Search only for Kindle e-Books") by clicking on the magnifying glass at the top right, then click on **Advanced** under the search box.
+Under Formats, change All Formats to **Kindle Book** then click **Search**.

 Did you run into an error?
 Check out the help section on this page.
 <br />
 <br />

 ### Download your Kindle e-Book
-Now that you are logged into OverDrive, click on **Download**, next select **Kindle Book**, then click **Confirm & get Kindle Book**.
+Now that you are logged into OverDrive, click on **Borrow** to select your book (sometimes the text will say Borrow for 21 Days).
+Go to **My account** at the top right then click on **Loans**.
+Next to the book cover, click on **Choose a Format**, select **Kindle Book**.
+Amazon.com will now open up in your browser.

 If you are not already signed into your Amazon account, do so now.
 You will see the e-Book you selected.
 On the right, click on **Get library book** and then you may need to choose which Kindle to send it to.
 If your Kindle is connected to Wi-Fi, your e-Book will download immediately.
 Enjoy!
 <br />